Aney/aney.co.uk/README.md

 - Validation of HTML
 - Liquid Layout
 - Speed testing and improvements
+- Server side programming (?)

 ## Additional Work

 A fancy CV/about me boilerplater.

 This could however be made into a seperate project for other's use

+A blog and RSS system

+Again, this may be made into a seperate modular project and added onto the site

 ### Will take a while